-Weed Control Using Exotic Biological Control Agents
+Weed Control Using Biocontrol Agents

-What can Biological Control Do?
+What can Biocontrol Do?

-Availability Of Biological Agents.
+Availability of Biocontrol Agents.

 It is important to establish nursery sites in local areas under local conditions.
 These sites need to be protected while numbers build up.
 For this reason they need to be in areas where exposure to herbicides and cultivation are generally at a minimum.
 The specific needs will vary with the type of agents being used.
 Once established and acclimatised to a local area they may be transported locally to increase the rate of spread.

 Various states in Australia are working on different biological control agents and there are already some successful releases of agents in Tasmania.
 Some have increased enough in populations to be self-sustaining, others still need a helping hand with nursery sites and manual spread.
 Tamar NRM is endeavouring to source these for release in the local area, establish nursery sites of agents where we can and education the community on how to distribute the agents that are available.
 Once established in our area, the agents’ natural increase in range can be facilitated by community and Landcare groups much as dung beetles have been in the past.

 Before You Start